karia19/nhl_xgs/README.md

 ### Method of xgs
 Classifier model is trained 7 values.
-[More details ftom Distance and Angle](https://soccermatics.medium.com/should-you-write-about-real-goals-or-expected-goals-a-guide-for-journalists-2cf0c7ec6bb6)
+[More details from Distance and Angle](https://soccermatics.medium.com/should-you-write-about-real-goals-or-expected-goals-a-guide-for-journalists-2cf0c7ec6bb6)

 1. Event distance from goal
 2. Goal angle